nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 Example:
 * Let's say tomorrow is `Friday`.
 You want to find out who are the available manpower for tomorrow.
-You can follow these steps.
+You can follow these instructions:

 Steps to find tomorrow's available manpower:
 1. Type `c-tomorrow` into the _Command Box_.